cruising-altitude/SimpleModern/README.md

 + Support for second-level menu items
 + Support for dark mode
-+ A version for the phone form factor
++ A version for the mobile phone form factor